marco262/my_wiki/data/dnd/general/combat.md

 Some ranged attacks, such as those made with a longbow or a shortbow, have two ranges.
 The smaller number is the normal range, and the larger number is the long range.
 Your attack roll has disadvantage when your target is beyond normal range, and you can't attack a target beyond the long range.

-### [[# ranged-attacks-in-close-combat]]Ranged Attacks in Close Combat
+### Ranged Attacks in Close Combat

 Aiming a ranged attack is more difficult when a foe is next to you.
 When you make a ranged attack with a weapon, a spell, or some other means, you have disadvantage on the attack roll if you are within 5 feet of a hostile creature who can see you and who isn't [[[general:conditions#incapacitated|incapacitated]]].

 [[div class="errata"]]

 **Errata**

 The rule on unarmed strikes should read as follows: "Instead of using a weapon to make a melee weapon attack, you can use an unarmed strike: a punch, kick, head-butt, or similar forceful blow (none of which count as weapons).
 On a hit, an unarmed strike deals bludgeoning damage equal to 1 + your Strength modifier.
-You are proficient with your unarmed strikes." [https://media.wizards.com/2015/downloads/dnd/Errata_PH.pdf Player's Handbook Errata]
+You are proficient with your unarmed strikes."
+[Player's Handbook Errata](https://media.wizards.com/2015/downloads/dnd/Errata_PH.pdf)

 [[/div]]

 ## Melee Attacks

 Used in hand-to-hand combat, a melee attack allows you to attack a foe within your reach.
 A melee attack typically uses a handheld weapon such as a sword, a warhammer, or an axe.
 A typical monster makes a melee attack when it strikes with its claws, horns, teeth, tentacles, or other body part.
 A few spells also involve making a melee attack.